 At Statewide Probate , we are often asked questions about Florida law regarding wills and probate administration.
 Below, we have provided you with answers to some of the will-related questions our estate attorneys have been asked.
 You are welcome to also reach out to our Florida Probate Attorneys at (850) 776-5834 or (850) 202-8535.

 First, be sure there is no will.
 Just because you do not quickly find one does not mean there is not one in a safety deposit box or hidden away with other papers.
 If the deceased stated before death that he or she had no will, then you can be fairly sure there was none.
 If there is no will, Florida has an “intestate succession” law which states that certain persons receive the estate.
 If there is a surviving spouse but no “lineal descendants” (children, grandchildren, or great-grandchildren, natural or adoptive), then the spouse gets the entire estate.
 If there are lineal descendants, the spouse gets at least half the estate, but the descendants get some part also.
 If there is no surviving spouse and no lineal descendants, then the estate goes to any surviving parents of the deceased.
 If no parents, then it goes to other relatives of the deceased, starting with brothers and sisters.
 Many times this intestate succession is not exactly what the deceased would have wanted, which is one reason why a will is a good idea.

-Intestate succession (no will) is “per stripes” (by the roots) but the “root search” stops when it finds an heir.
-This means that if a property owner dies unmarried with three surviving children who each have one child but the property owner also has a predeceased child who left one surviving child (who is therefore the grandchild of the property owner), then the Florida property is now owned by four persons.
+Intestate succession (no will) is “per stirpes” (by the roots) but the “root search” stops when it finds an heir.
+This means that if a property owner dies unmarried with three surviving children who each have one child but the property owner also has a predeceased child who left one surviving child (who is, therefore, the grandchild of the property owner), then the Florida property is now owned by four persons.
 Each surviving child owns 25%, and the grandchild whose parent is dead owns 25%.
 The grandchildren whose parent is alive inherit nothing.

 If you are over the age of 18, yes, she can, provided that no grounds exist to set aside the will.
 Adult children can be disinherited in a will in Florida.
 Minor children may have certain rights to homestead property.